 This doesn't mean you should just give up and lounge around, of course.
 Physical exercise can still help your body in a number of ways, and Young has stressed that her team's study isn't demonstrating a direct connection between being sedentary and health issues.

-This story was originally written in October 2010 and was updated with new information.
+Editor's note: This story was originally written in October 2010 and has been updated with new information.